godhiraj-code/waitless/BLOG.md

 - **Main frame only** - iframes not monitored
 - **No Shadow DOM** - MutationObserver can't see shadow roots
 - **Chrome-focused** - Tested primarily on Chromium

+### What's New in v0.2.0

+- **Mutation rate detection** - Uses 50 mutations/sec threshold instead of absolute DOM silence.
+Works with animated sites!
+- **Auto-retry find_element** - No more `WebDriverWait` needed!
+Elements are found automatically when they appear.
+- **Non-blocking animations** - CSS animations no longer block in normal mode.
+- **Better diagnostics** - Shows mutation_rate, pending_requests, active_animations.

 These will be addressed in future versions - contributions will make it release this earlier